geomagpy/magpy/magpy/gui/README_gui.md

 k index is solely calculated with the FMI method.
 Depending on the provided data eventually additional steps are automatically performed.
 The FMI method basically works with minute data resolution.
 If you have second resolution data, the filtering process is automatically performed using IAGA recommended filter options before k calculation.

+**Power** calculates power spectral density based on matplotlibs [PSD](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.psd.html) method.
+You can modify the psd parameters using plot options.
+Please refer to the matplotib manual regarding a description of the parameters.
+Defaults are NFFT = length of the data set, pad_to=NFFT, detrend='mean', and scale_by_frequency=True.
+Calculated PSD's will not be part of the **memory**.
+If you want to go back to the original time series, click on **Main menu**, **Access memory**, select the original plot and press **Plot**.

 4.4.12 Baseline
 The baseline method is only available if a basevalue data set has been opened previously and is still present in the memory.
 When now opening a variation time series, which is covered by the time range of available basevalues, the baseline button gets enabled.
 When pressing the baseline button you will be asked to provide fitting parameters for adopted baselines.
 This baseline will be calculated and a baseline correction function of the the time series will  be obtained.
 This function will not be applied directly but stored within the time series meta information.
 You can apply the adopted baseline be pressing on the now available button „Baseline Corr(ection)“ on the data panel.
 Exporting this data set now as PYCDF will export the adopted baseline function along with the data meta info.
 This way, uncorrected and corrected data is not separated any more.
 Extensive details and a complete walkthrough with hands-on examples for this method is provided in section 6.2.